 Note: Check the height of your cup sleeve and adjust the number of rows accordingly.
 It should not cover the whole cup, only the middle part.
-You may need less than 12 rows, it depends on the height of your cup, the thickness of your yarn, the size of your hook and the yarn tension.
+You may need less than 12 rows, it depends on the height of your cup, the thickness of your yarn, the size of your hook and your tension.

-Stop right above that end and work a SC in each of the next two spaces and Sl St in the next two.
+Stop right above that end and work a SC in each of the next two spaces and a Sl St in the next two.
 It will even out the height of the row and create a smoother finish.
 Refer to the video above for visual guidance.

 Fasten off and weave in the ends.